Saints Row IV: Plot

 A few months after the events of Saints Row: The Third, the 3rd Street Saints are called to assist MI6 agent Asha Odekar (Rebecca Riedy) and former Deckers leader Matt Miller (Yuri Lowenthal) in foiling a terrorist plot by former S.T.A.G. leader Cyrus Temple (Richard Epcar).
-The Boss (Troy Baker, Kenn Michael, Robin Atkin Downes, Laura Bailey, Diane Michelle, Sumalee Montano, or Nolan North) and the Saints' top lieutenants, Shaundi (Danielle Nicolet) and Pierce Washington (Arif S. Kinchen), breach Cyrus' base with Asha, killing him and preventing a nuclear missile from hitting Washington D.C.

-Five years later, the Boss has been elected President of the United States for this heroism, receiving actor Keith David (himself) as Vice President, while assigning the Cabinet roles to fellow Saints, Asha, Matt and former Vice Kings leader Benjamin King (Terry Crews).
-Moments into a press conference, Earth is hit by an invasion from an alien empire known as the Zin, led by the ruthless Zinyak (JB Blanc), who destroyed the White House and abduct the Boss, Keith and most of the Cabinet.
+The Boss (Troy Baker, Kenn Michael, Robin Atkin Downes, Laura Bailey, Diane Michelle, Sumalee Montano, or Nolan North) and the Saints' top lieutenants, Shaundi (Danielle Nicolet) and Pierce Washington (Arif S. Kinchen), breach Cyrus' base with Asha, killing him and preventing a nuclear missile from hitting Washington, D.C.
+Five years later, the Boss has been elected President of the United States for this act of heroism, receiving actor Keith David (himself) as Vice President while assigning the Cabinet roles to their fellow Saints, Asha, Matt, and former Vice Kings leader Benjamin King (Terry Crews).
+Moments into a press conference, Earth is hit by an invasion from an alien empire known as the Zin, led by the ruthless Zinyak (JB Blanc), who destroys the White House and abducts the Boss, Keith, and most of the Cabinet.

-After the Boss escapes from a computer simulation based on a 1950s sitcom environment with the help of the Saints' hacker specialist Kinzie Kensington (Natalie Lander), it turns out that the Saints leader was brought into a virtual recreation of Steelport.
-Working to manipulate the environment with special powers, the Boss eventually reunites with Kinzie and Keith in a stolen Zin ship.
+The Boss is trapped in a computer simulation based on a 1950s sitcom—their worst nightmare—but manages to escape to a different simulation based on Steelport with the help of the Saints' hacker specialist, Kinzie Kensington (Natalie Lander).
+Working to manipulate the environment with special powers, the Boss eventually leaves the simulation and reunites with Kinzie and Keith in a stolen Zin ship.
 When the group try to contact other Saints for help, Zinyak stops them by destroying the Earth.
-Enraged, the Boss re-enters the Steelport simulation to find the others that the Zin abducted, rescuing each from simulations based on their personal nightmares; which includes past harrowing experiences, and deceased foes.
+Enraged, the Boss re-enters the Steelport simulation to find the others that the Zin abducted, rescuing each from simulations based on their personal nightmares.